RicardoJimenez206/Analisis_Lexico/README.md

 Access the GitHub repository of Analizador.java: JMetaBFOP-UI Repository.

-In the Analizador.java repository, go to the "releases" section and download the latest version of "Analizador.java" in ZIP format.
+In the Analizador.java repository, go to the "releases" section and download the latest version of "Analizador.java" in rar format.

 Unzip the downloaded ZIP file to a location of your choice.

 # Instruction

-After unzipping the file .zip open the project in your netbeans application.
+After unzipping the file .rar open the project in your netbeans application.

 After that unfold the folder analisislexico.